pointcloudset.pointcloud module

 to_file(file_path: Path = PosixPath('.'), **kwargs) None

 Exports the pointcloud as to a file for use with CloudCompare or similar tools.
 Currently not all attributes of a pointcloud are saved so some information is lost when using this function.
-Uses PyntCloud as backend.
+Uses the format-specific native IO backend.

 • file_path (pathlib.Path, optional) – Destination.
 Defaults to the folder of the bag file and csv with the timestamp of the pointcloud.